Moringa is an incredible superfood, but nobody is mixing in Moringa powder just for its taste.

 Growing mint may not be for everyone, but if you can, you should.

-This is a great project to do with your kids and it will have a recurring benefits as the Mint plants can continue to provide you with fresh mint year-round.
+This is a great project to do with your kids, and it will have recurring benefits as the Mint plants can continue to provide you with fresh mint year-round.

-If you are starting off with seeds, you need to soak them overnight before sowing.
+If you are starting with seeds, you need to soak them overnight before sowing.

-You would need a 6×6 foot or larger space in order to grow your own mint if you want this to be a good, recurring system.
+You would need a 6×6 foot or larger space to grow your mint if you want this to be a sound, recurring system.

-But we’ve seen Mint grown just in a cute little pot on the windowsill!
+But we’ve seen Mint grow in a cute little pot on the windowsill!

-Mint will also needs lots of sun, which means that the best time to plant it is in the spring when the weather isn’t too hot yet.
+Mint will also need lots of sun, which means that the best time to plant it is in the swe’ve when the weather isn’t too hot.

-You should also choose a spot that gets at least six hours of sun each day and has loose soil that drains well so that it doesn’t rot or mildew.
+It would be best if you also chose a spot that gets at least six hours of sun each day and has loose soil that drains well so that it doesn’t rot oisn’tdew.

-Usually when we do these reviews – we very rarely see such a homerun combination.
+Usually, when we do these reviews , we rarely see such a homerun combination.

-Both of these herbs are PACKED full with different benefits.
+Both of these herbs are PACKED full of different benefits.

 What we are used to seeing when it comes to these herbs is that they’re both usually filled with benefits, but the benefits counteract each other.